stechkev/MTG_Prices/README.md

 # MTG_Prices
 Pulls MTG pricing info from Scryfall then updates a google sheet with that info

+Local Xlsx:
+Need the full path to the file you're using, as well as the column indexes.
+Those variables at the top should be the only ones you need to change.

 Google don't forget these steps:
 There is one last required step to authorize your app, and it’s easy to miss!